-By hosting a virtual Annual Meeting, we are able to provide cost savings to our shareholders and enable shareholder participation from any location around the world.
-We are also hosting a virtual Annual Meeting in light of the public health impact of coronavirus (COVID-19) and our concerns for the health and safety of our shareholders, directors, officers, employees, members of our community, and the general public.
-The 2022 Annual Meeting will be conducted solely by remote communication through a virtual meeting format and in-person attendance will not be permitted.
-We have designed the virtual meeting format to ensure that our shareholders are afforded the same rights and opportunity to participate in the Annual Meeting as they would at an in-person meeting.
+By hosting a virtual Annual Meeting, we are able to provide cost savings to both us and our shareholders, and to enable shareholder participation from any location around the world.
+The 2023 Annual Meeting will be conducted solely by remote communication through a virtual meeting format and in-person attendance will not be permitted.
+We have designed the virtual meeting format to ensure that our shareholders are afforded the same rights and opportunity to participate in the virtual Annual Meeting as they would at an in-person meeting.